y1ny/AdjectiveScaleProbe/readme.md

 This code for the paper: "Adjective Scale Probe: Can Language Models Encode Formal Semantics Information?", presented at AAAI 2023 (oral).
-See [the paper](https://ojs.aaai.org/index.php/AAAI/article/view/26559/26331), [the corresponding slides](https://y1ny.github.io/assets/AAAI2023_ASP_slides.pdf) and the appendix file (coming soon).
+See [the paper](https://ojs.aaai.org/index.php/AAAI/article/view/26559/26331), [the corresponding slides](https://y1ny.github.io/assets/AAAI2023_ASP_slides.pdf) and [the appendix file](https://y1ny.github.io/assets/AAAI2023_ASP_appendix.pdf).

 # Data
 Directory `data` contains the NLI-style samples used in the paper.